VinayakModi/Basic-Program-in-c/README.md

 # Basic Program in c
- Some interesting patterns of alphabets,special charcter,number according choice selected by the user .
+ Some patterns of alphabets,special charcter,number according choice selected by the user .